PavelKabenyuk/DND-South-Park-char-list-generator/readme.md

 You can create a char-list for role play game: Dungeons and Dragons with actual characters from South Park

+## Features
+Current version of program provides to receive main information of any character in south park and ascii versions of this character.

 ## Getting started

 ### Downloading